Janani250/prism-project/README.md

 4 hosts</p>
 <br>

-As can be seen from above, the algorithm divides the available bandwidth fairly equally.
+As can be seen from above,the algorithm divides the available bandwidth fairly equally.